mackelab/epiphyte/README.md

 # DeepHumanVision

-We created a data processing pipeline for large datasets of single spiking activity, in combination with meta-data.
+This project is a processing pipeline for high-dimensional single-unit neural activity colligated with meta data.
+With this, we want to contribute towards sharing and organizing large amounts of data in neuroscience, while tracking meta-data and allowing updates and interactions.

 ## Installing the package